 In a measuring jar or medium bowl, beat together the orange juice, buttermilk, egg and melted butter.

 Add egg mixture to the flour mixture.
 Stir just until combined.
-Fold in the orange rind, dates and walnuts.
+Fold in the orange rind, dates and pecans.

 Evenly divide the mixture among the 12 muffins cups.